hanada31/hanada31.github.io/index.md

 * Sep 2010 - Jun 2014, B.Eng. in Computer Science, Beijing Jiaotong University

 ## News
+**Dec 2025**: Our paper “**Co-Evolution of Types and Dependencies: Towards Repository-Level Type Inference for Python Code**”  was accepted by FSE 2026 at the first round (direct acceptance rate < 10%).

-**Oct 2025**: Our paper “**HACMony: Automatically Testing Hopping-related Audio-stream Conflict Issues on HarmonyOS”  was accepted by Frontiers of Computer Science (FCS).
+**Oct 2025**: Our paper “**HACMony: Automatically Testing Hopping-related Audio-stream Conflict Issues on HarmonyOS**”  was accepted by Frontiers of Computer Science (FCS).

-**Jun 2025**: Our paper “Write Your Own Code Checker: An Automated Test-Driven Checker Development Approach with LLMs”  was accepted by ICSE 2026 at the first round (direct acceptance rate < 10%).
+**Jun 2025**: Our paper “**Write Your Own Code Checker: An Automated Test-Driven Checker Development Approach with LLMs**”  was accepted by ICSE 2026 at the first round (direct acceptance rate < 10%).
 Try the playground of AutoChecker [at here :-)](https://autochecker.maskeduser.party/)

-**Jun 2025**: Our paper “An Efficient Android App Debloating Approach Based on Multi-layer Dependence Graph ” was accepted by ICSME 2025.

 **Apr 2025**: The tools developed by our research group are publicly available at [https://github.com/SQUARE-RG](https://github.com/SQUARE-RG)!